nuonco/nuon/services/api-gateway/README.md

 ## Updating buf dependencies

 When changes to our protobufs happen we'll need to manually update the dependencies for the gateway.
-To do this you'll need to `export` your Buf token in the terminal then run `npm update` or `npm update {buf-package}`, this should update the `package-lock.json` file with the latest version of the grpc lib.
+To do this you'll need to `export BUF_TOKEN` your Buf token in the terminal then run `npm update` or `npm update {buf-package}`, this should update the `package-lock.json` file with the latest version of the grpc lib.

 **Buf dependencies list**